 Can my company join the program before its required registration date?

 Yes.
 Required registration dates are ‘comply by’ dates.
 Beginning in October 2017, employers may initiate contact with OregonSaves to begin facilitating the program or to certify their exemption.
-Some restrictions may apply for employers who do not wish to use the OregonSaves website or other forms of electronic submission.

 How will I know when I have to register for the program and enroll my employees?